Giggleswick School Annual Fund 2016

 Alumni Officer - Annual Fund Manager.
 James has developed our Annual Fund project and has close links with the parent & alumni community.

 Bursar - Financial Manager.
-Giles is responsible for the fiscal management of the charity and guiding wise use of all our financial resources
+Matthew is responsible for the fiscal management of the charity and guiding wise use of all our financial resources

 Headmaster - Key in the stewardship of all donors he leads the whole school planning and direction of policy, directing and nurturing support.